Scorptech/milestoneone/README.md

 Each page has the company details at the **Top Bar** which has company details and also the **Social media Icons** for social media pages.
 Each page features a responsive **navigation bar** with conventional placing of **logo** (top left).
 Each page has a **footer** with **copyright information** and **social media icons** linking to 6 social media pages.

-Every page has a **consistent design** except for the content section which displays the relevant information for that selected page.
+Every page has **consistent design** except for the content section which displays the relevant information for that selected page.

 ##### Home